 Multiple peer-reviewed studies show a reduction in seizures that are non-responsive to medications and that the training effect holds.
 This literature is compelling in respected journals, and the clinical reports consistently reflect improvement.
 But for several reasons, including a lack of funding to educate physicians, the research is not well known.

 Over the last few years, two professionals, in particular, have published data about new brain training techniques they are using to target learning disabilities with qEEG.
-This was really big news for the field of neurofeedback.
-It’s common for reading, math, and other problems to improve with neurofeedback and that is significantly helpful, but some clients could still have deficits after neurofeedback training.
-By adding in this new technique of coherence training, a fairly sophisticated component of training, several highly-reputed professionals are reporting more consistent improvements in dyslexia, reading and math deficits, and visual and auditory processing problems.
+This was huge news for the field of neurofeedback.
+It’s common for reading, math, and other problems to improve with neurofeedback, and that is significantly helpful, but some clients could still have deficits after neurofeedback training.
+By adding this new technique of coherence training, a fairly sophisticated component of training, several highly reputed professionals are reporting more consistent improvements in dyslexia, reading and math deficits, and visual and auditory processing problems.

 Therapists and doctors report that the frequency and intensity of migraines are often reduced and sometimes eliminated.

 The first changes clients typically observe after receiving neurofeedback relate to sleep.
-This includes improvement in insomnia, bruxism, poor sleep quality, difficulty waking, frequent waking, and nightmares.
+This includes improvement in insomnia, bruxism, poor sleep quality, difficulty walking, frequent waking, and nightmares.

 Traumatic Brain Injury